Best Cities to Start a Business in Washington

 For starters, Washington’s tax system is very forgiving.
 The state does not levy a personal income tax, corporate tax, or franchise tax; one of few states where this is the case.
-Washington’s low tax burden is a serious boon to businesses in the early stages of development, when high levies can sink a company in a pool of debt.
+Washington’s low tax burden is a serious boon to businesses in the early stages of development when high levies can sink a company into a pool of debt.

-Another positive for the budding entrepreneur is access to a wide pool of highly skilled and educated potential employees coming out of University of Washington and Washington State.
-In fact, Washington ranks 4th in the U.S. in percentage of available employees.
+Another positive for the budding entrepreneur is access to a wide pool of highly skilled and educated potential employees coming out of the University of Washington and Washington State.
+In fact, Washington ranks 4th in the U.S. in the percentage of available employees.

-The state’s cultural ethos is also conducive to out-of-the box thinking.
-Seattle, and college towns like Olympia and Spokane have long been hotbeds of new ideas and innovation where old methods and business models are continually challenged.
+The state’s cultural ethos is also conducive to out-of-the-box thinking.
+Seattle and college towns like Olympia and Spokane have long been hotbeds of new ideas and innovation where old methods and business models are continually challenged.